0x1iii1ii/PPPwn-Luckfox/README.md

 Once goldhen has been loaded for the first time it will be copied to the consoles internal hdd and the usb is no longer required.<br>
 To update goldhen just repeat the above process and the new version will be copied to the internal hdd<br>

-## Alternative method using NAND flash (in July)

-Early implementation of Luckfox <a href=https://github.com/0x1iii1ii/PPPwn-Luckfox/issues/25#issue-2373182266> AlpineLinux without an SD card to run PPPwn </a> by @pmgcosta

-- no SD card
-- boot faster
-- execute pppwn faster
-- higher success rate